 - 🔰 Information: We include a shortcut to install the itch.io client for Linux in the application menu; we do not include it by default.

-Middleware to run non-native games on Linux
+Middleware used to run non-native games on Linux

 Proton/DXVK